Kruso/Kruso.Umbraco.Delivery/README.md

 ## How to use

 Please read the [wiki](https://github.com/Kruso/Kruso.Umbraco.Delivery/wiki). <br>
-There are still some features that are not documented.
+Some features may not be well documented.
 You are welcome to open an [issue](https://github.com/Kruso/Kruso.Umbraco.Delivery/issues) if you have any questions. <br>

-[TODO]
-Describe multi-site setup, and preview configuration.
+## Possible roadmap
+* Include a basic ISearchQuery.
+Menaing that basic search will be enabled without any coding needed.
+* Simpler preview without the need for a certificate.
+Will be ok for sites without very high security requirements.